rockdisc/Book-of-Knowledge/1-Rough/Gyles.md

 # Gyles

 The main character of the story: as the special skill [[Protagonist]].
-He is a [[Transmigrators]] that got sent to the body of a believer in
+He is a [[Transmigrators]] that got sent to the body of a believer in [[Iar]].
+He questions everything he sees, to a point where he must understand everything.

 ##### Readers Avert Die Chokhmah Enlighten Hunt Again